-You probably already know that travel insurance is not a 1-size fits all level of protection.
-There are different kinds depending on what you need:
+You probably already know travel insurance isn’t a 1-size fits all type of security.
+There is different kinds depending on what you need:

 1) European cover/worldwide cover